Claims of Bad Faith Expulsion of a Member

 A statutory receiver may be appointed when one of the following exists within the company:

-• The company has been forced to suspend its business operations due to a lack of cash flow;
+- The company has been forced to suspend its operations due to cash flow issues.

-• The company is operating at a loss, assuming the situation is one that is fraudulent and prejudicial to the interests of members and/or creditors.
+- The company is operating at a loss, and the situation is fraudulent and prejudicial to the interests of members and/or creditors.

 Once appointed, the statutory receiver has numerous powers.
 Initially, the receiver is granted title to the company’s property.
 He/she then has the power to take the following actions:

-• Institute and defend all legal actions on behalf of the company, even against those in positions of power within the company that have committed wrongdoings;
+- Institute and defend all legal actions on behalf of the company, even against those in positions of power within the company who have committed wrongdoings;

 The Custodial Receiver

-The Custodial Receiver is the other type of receiver that the Courts may appoint to overlook a company.
-These receivers are appointed for the limited purpose or preserving assets for a specified time period, usually the time while the controversy is being decided while there is a litigation dispute between members.
+The Custodial Receiver is the other type of receiver that the Courts may appoint to oversee a company.
+These receivers are appointed for the limited purpose of preserving assets for a specified period, usually during the time the controversy is being decided, while a litigation dispute between members is pending.
 Custodial receivers do not have many of the powers that a statutory receiver has.
-They do not and cannot acquire legal title to the company’s property and therefore cannot sell, transfer, or dispose any of the assets nor dissolve the company.
+They do not and cannot acquire legal title to the company’s property and therefore cannot sell, transfer, or dispose of any of the assets, nor dissolve the company.

 Appointment of a Fiscal Agent

 The appointment of a receiver is significantly intrusive to an LLC.
 Instead, the Court may elect to appoint a Fiscal Agent as a less-intrusive interim remedy.
-This typically occurs when members can convince the Court that the interests of the company can be accomplished without the appointment of a receiver.
+This typically occurs when members can convince the Court that the company’s interests can be served without the appointment of a receiver.
 If the Court is persuaded, it may appoint a fiscal agent, one with defined and limited powers.

-The Fiscal Agent is viewed as more of a temporary, interim solution to a company’s problems.
+The Fiscal Agent is seen as a temporary, interim solution to a company’s problems.
 Courts purposely limit the powers and responsibilities of the agent due to their temporary status.
 Typically, these powers and responsibilities relate to safeguarding the company’s finances and resources.
 For example, a Fiscal Agent may approve or deny any officer compensation or company expenditures when members bring claims of fraud.

 Appointment of Provisional Officers and Managing Members

 Another power of the Courts is the power to appoint one or more provisional officers/managing members to handle the company’s affairs.
-If in the best interests of the company and its members, a judge may appoint a provisional officer or member to the company, regardless of what the company’s certificate of formation, by-laws, or any other governing resolutions say.
-The Courts appointment will always triumph any of the company’s policies or documents.
+If, in the best interests of the company and its members, a judge may appoint a provisional officer or member to the company, regardless of what the company’s certificate of formation, bylaws, or any other governing resolutions say.
+The Court’s appointment will always triumph over any of the company’s policies or documents.
 Once appointed, the provisional officer/member will have the same rights and powers as all the elected officers/members until the Court removes him/her.
-Sometimes the members may vote/consent to the removal of a provisional director, but typically the Court must approve their removal, nonetheless.
+Sometimes members may vote/consent to the removal of a provisional director, but the Court must nonetheless approve it.
 A provision officer/member’s powers are always equal to those of co-officers/members.
 They lack the power that a receiver has over a company.

 Appointment of a Custodian

-Court’s may also elect to appoint a custodian for the company.
+Courts may also elect to appoint a custodian for the company.
 This can be in addition to or in the alternative to a provisional director.
 Once again, the Court will only do so if it is in the best interests of the company and its members.
-Corporate custodians have the same powers as the managing members and officers, to the extent necessary to manage the affairs of the company.
+Corporate custodians have the same powers as the managing members and officers, to the extent necessary to manage the company’s affairs.
 They also lack the broad powers that a receiver has.
 Like the provisional officer/member, they remain in their position until the Court removes them or until most of the members vote/consent to the removal, subject to court approval.

 There are numerous situations in which a provisional director and/or custodian may be appointed.
-For example, when members have failed to elect a new governing body after their current term has expired, the Court may appoint provisional officers/directors until the members are able to come to a consensus and elect new members.
+For example, when members fail to elect a new governing body after their current term has expired, the Court may appoint provisional officers/directors until the members reach consensus and elect new members.
 Another example is when members are unable or refuse to act on certain company matters for several different reasons.
 Provisional officers/members or custodians may be appointed when company funds or transactions have repeatedly been mismanaged, authority has been abused, members have been oppressed, or several other incidents have occurred that the Court deems that an appointment is appropriate for the sake of the company.

 New Jersey law prohibits any court-appointed official from being a member or creditor of the company.
-All court-appointed officials are obligated to report to the Court on the progress of the company concerning business matters and the overall functionality of the company.
+All court-appointed officials are obligated to report to the Court on the company’s progress in business matters and its overall functionality.
 Provisional officers/members and custodians often file their recommendations to the Court concerning what action they believe is proper in regard to the matter in which they were appointed.

 Fredrick P. Niemann Esq.

 Do you believe judicial involvement is necessary to protect your interests?
 Do you have any further questions regarding Court-appointed officials or Member issues in litigation?
 If so, please contact me today.
-You’ll find I’m very approachable and willing to offer practical, easy to understand advice.
-I can be reached toll-free at (855) 376-5291 or by email at fniemann@hnlawfirm.com.
+You’ll find I’m very approachable and willing to offer practical, easy-to-understand advice.
+I can be reached at (732) 863-9900 or by email at fniemann@hnlawfirm.com.